Reputation Management FAQs

 There are a few methods to remove videos from YouTube or Google.
 Note: Google owns YouTube.com.
 If a video is in violation of the Terms of Service of the platform or contains a copyright violation, such as a DMCA issue, the video can usually be removed within a couple of weeks.

-How long does it take to push web pages down in search results?
+How long does it take to suppress web content?

 Duration: Early results: 8 weeks.
 Completion: 6-12 months.